ZachYarbrough/portfolio/posts/why-blog.md

 I want retrospective posts to be a way for me to reflect on the project and what I learned from it.
 Ideally I will create a post for each project I work on.
 I will also create a template for this type of post and evolve it as I write more retrospective posts.

 ### Technical Deep Dives
-Any tools, concepts, or technologies that I want to understand better will be documented here.
+Any tools, concepts, or technologies that I want to understand better, I will write a technical deep dive post about it.

 ### Thoughts on Software Development
 I am not sure how often I will write about my opinions on the software development industry as I'm still a junior developer.
 But if there is something in the back of my mind or that I just want to get off my chest, I will write about it.